unaizafaiz/load_balancers_cloudsimplus/README.md

 ### CS 441 Course Project - Create and evaluate CloudSim Plus simulations that use different load balancing algorithms
 ### Submission By - Unaiza Faiz, Tanveer Shaikh, Joylyn Lewis

-### Details of important files included in the repository:
+### How to run the code:
+1. Clone the repository to your local machine using ``git clone git@bitbucket.org:unaizafaiz/unaiza_faiz_project.git ``
+2. Go to the cloned repository location on your terminal and compile the program using ``sbt clean compile run``
+3. When prompted to enter a number to select main class.
+Enter the number of the desired load balancer class you want to run.
+4. The output prints a table of results for execution of 500 cloudlets.

+**For Building the Docker image:**

+Command to build image: **docker build -f Dockerfile -t docker-cloudsim-plus .**
+Command to run the image: **docker run -it docker-cloudsim-plus**

+The generated Docker image hs been pushed to the Docker Hub public repository: **https://cloud.docker.com/repository/docker/unaizafaiz/unaiza_faiz_project_dockerimage**
+Account name: **unaizafaiz**
+Repository name: **unaiza_faiz_project_dockerimage**
+Tag name: **project**

+#### Structure of the project folder:
-- /src/main/resources folder contains the files **..............conf contains the configuration settings for running the simulation
+- /src/main/resources folder contains the files:
+    - default.conf that contains the configuration settings for running the simulation
+    - PlanetLab trace file - used to test CPU utilization model using trace files
+- /src/main/scala/com/cloudsimplus/app:
+    - NetworkAbstract.scala contains an abstract class that defines network cloud simulation methods and must be extended to implement different load balancers
-- /src/main/scala/com/cloudsimplus/app/RandomLoadBalancer.scala contains the implementation of the Random algorithm
+    - RandomLoadBalancer.scala contains the implementation of the Random algorithm (extend NetworkVM)
-- /src/main/scala/com/cloudsimplus/app/RoundRobinLoadBalancer.scala contains the implementation of the Round Robin algorithm
+    - RoundRobinLoadBalancer.scala contains the implementation of the Round Robin algorithm  (extends NetworkVM)
-- /src/main/scala/com/cloudsimplus/app/HorizontalVmScalingLB.scala contains the implementation of the Horizontal VM Scaling algorithm
+    - HorizontalVmScalingLB.scala contains the implementation of the Horizontal VM Scaling algorithm
-- /src/test/scala/com/cloudsimplus/app/..........................scala contains the unit tests written for the application
+- /src/main/java
+    - org.cloudbus.cloudsim.utilzationmodels/UtilizationModelHalf.java creates a CPU utilization model that uses 50% of the CPU resources at a time
+    - org.cloudsimplus.builders.tables/CloudletsTableBuilderWithCost.java extend the cloudsimplus CloudletsTableBuilder to print the results with total cost for each cloudlet
 - 'Screenshots_ .........'  provides screenshots of the sbt clean compile run, test and assembly jar file commands along with the simulation results of the three load balancing algorithms

-**For Building the Docker image:**

-Command to build image: **docker build -f Dockerfile -t dockerchess .**
-Command to run the image: **docker run -p 8080:8080 dockerchess**

-The generated Docker image hs been pushed to the Docker Hub public repository: **https://cloud.docker.com/repository/docker/joylyn133/joylyn_lewis_hw4_dockerimage**
-Account name: **joylyn133**
-Repository name: **joylyn_lewis_hw4_dockerimage**
-Tag name: **hw4**

-### How to run the code:

-### Unit Tests included in the code:
+#### Unit Tests included in the code:

-### Approach towards designing the simulation:
+#### Approach towards designing the simulation:
 The goal of this course project is to simulate cloud environments in CloudSim Plus using different load balancers in a network cloud architecture.
 The evaluation of the load balancers is based on the time and cost of processing the cloudlets which are submitted dynamically in the simulation.

 We use three different load balancers in our simulation:
-- Random: Random is a static algorithm that is the fastest and simplest to implement.
-It uses a random number generator to assign cloudlets to VMs.
+- Random: Random is a static algorithm that uses a random number generator to assign cloudlets to VMs.
 We use the Random algorithm as the baseline for evaluating the simulation.
-- Round Robin: Round robin is another static load balancing algorithm where each task on the server will be given an equal interval of time and an equal share of all resources in sequence.
+- Round Robin: Round robin is another static load balancing algorithm where each cloudlet will be assigned to VM in a round - robin sequence.
+Each cloudlet thus will be given an equal interval of time and an equal share of all resources in sequence.
 - Horizontal VM Scaling: Horizontal VM Scaling is a dynamic load balancing algorithm that allows defining the condition to identify an overloaded VM, which in our case is based on current CPU utilization exceeding 70%, which will result in the creation of additional VMs.

 As part of our evaluation, we assume the below Null and Alternate Hypotheses: